henrique559/programming-books/README.md

 - The C Programming Language
 - Code: The Hidden Language of Computer Hardware and Software
 - Low Level Programming
+- Hacking: The Art of Exploitation, 2nd Edition
 - Computer Systems: A Programmer's Perspective

 ### Algoritmos